 What do you mean by "interactive classroom learning and guided self-study"?

 CLASSROOM: Each 3 hour training session is a face-to-face, hands-on class where you as a teacher-trainee will not only learn about various aspects of working with adult language learners and the skills necessary but will participate in activities designed to stimulate and aid learning.
-It will be a joint training with the literacy tutors participating in selected sessions.
+It will be a joint training with the literacy tutors.

 Is there a fee for the basic training?